 A password is required to submit a request for an internal transfer.
 In order to obtain the password you can check any of the following resources: Login to the employee portal, check the current issue of "Regional High Points" newsletter, contact HR, or read this week's "Daily Announcements".

-is a viral infection that strikes the liver.
+is a viral infection that affects the liver.
 The virus causes the liver damage.
 Liver function is reduced.
 Waste that is normally eliminated by the liver builds up in the blood.

 Jaundice, a yellowing of the skin and eyes, usually results.